Drik0y/Cyclistic-Case-Study/README.md

 ![Dashboard 3](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/30dc09c4-d858-4fcb-a1c2-78f0128ba27a)
 ![Dashboard 3 (2) (1)](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/5db04c94-eac6-420e-b99f-42dc0e660728)

 Though members ride more frequently, casual users ride longer than members.
-Their average duration of trips lasts almost twice longer than members do.
-Members usual ride duration lasts up to 12 minutes and this is a steady trend throughout the year, week, and day.
+Their usual trip duration lasts almost twice longer than members do.
+Members usually ride up to 12 minutes and this is a steady trend throughout the year, week, and day.
 On the other hand, casual users usually last up to 23 minutes, but abruptly grows up to 25 minutes during the summer season, weekends, and from 10 AM to 2 PM.

+Now, our final visualization, the top station starting and ending locations of trips

 ### Top Start Stations
 ![Dashboard 6 (1)](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/e4a9e5bc-d64b-4104-ae85-5e94228fdd95)